Martin Booth: Early life

-Martin Booth was born in Lancashire England, the son of Joyce and Ken Booth, the latter of which was a Royal Navy civil servant.
+Martin Booth was born in Ribchester, Lancashire, England, as the son of Joyce and Ken Booth, the latter of which was a Royal Navy civil servant.
 Martin has said that his parents had a difficult marriage, as his father was stern, pompous, and humourless, while his mother was adventurous, witty, and sociable.
 The family moved to Hong Kong in May 1952, where his father was stationed for a three-year tour as a grocery supplier to the British Navy.
 In his memoir “Gweilo: A memoir of a Hong Kong Childhood” Booth recalls that the streets of Hong Kong were safe, and he would explore the city alone as a child.
 He encountered things he was unfamiliar with: dogs hung in a butcher shop, an impoverished family living in a packing crate, and a Russian refugee who claimed to be the missing Russian princess Anastasia.
 People would touch his blond hair for good luck.
 He and his mother also learned Cantonese.
 He attended Kowloon Junior School, the Peak School, then King George V School, and left in 1964.

 From 1965 to 1968 he attended Trent Park College of Education in Cockfosters, North London, part of what is now Middlesex University.
 His main subject was science, and he obtained the Certificate of Education.